-• During an examination lasting 1 hour and 45 minutes, students listen and respond to questions on both familiar and unfamiliar extracts of music.
+- During an examination lasting 1 hour and 45 minutes, students listen and respond to questions on both familiar and unfamiliar extracts of music.

-Students should be able to play an instrument or sing to a Grade 3 standard (or equivalent) upon embarking on the course.
+Students should aim to play an instrument or sing to a Grade 3 standard (or equivalent) upon embarking on the course.
 Due to the theoretical aspect of the Appraising component, it is expected that students will have a sound understanding of staff notation.
-GCSE music students are expected to be actively involved in musical life of the school, including concerts, charitable events, recitals and Mass.
+GCSE music students are expected to be actively involved in the wider musical life of the school, including termly concerts and performances.